![]() | Pen & Pencil Combinations |

 Mabie Todd Swallow, c.
 1935

 The idea of a single writing instrument incorporating both pen and pencil goes back a long, long way.
-Combination dip pens and pencils were already popular in the 18th century, and in the second half of the 19th century numerous ingenious patented designs offered a variety of novel means to retract and extend nibs and nozzles.
+Combination dip pens and pencils were already being made in the 18th century, and in the second half of the 19th century numerous ingenious patented designs offered a variety of novel means to retract and extend nibs and nozzles, by virtually every possible combination of pulling, pushing, sliding, and twisting.

 Mabie Todd retracting dip pen & pencil, c.
 1880